-pression.
-By the use of exciting remedies, an erysipelas has been produced, which endangered life.
-When it is a critical termination of a fever, nothing should be done, which would put a stop to it.
-When it occurs in the last stage of scurvy, small-pox, measles, in which it is a mortal sign, the case is different, attempts should be made to support the sinking system, though they are generally unavailing.\] In ordinary cases, when there are no striking symptoms either of excitement or debility, and when the cause is of a mechanical nature, small doses of balsamic remedies, and particularly copaiba, have been strongly recommended by some practitioners, while others again have extolled highly the effects of the tinct. ferri muriatis.
+The treatment of hæmaturia will of course depend on its seat and cause.
+Hæmorrhage from the kidney, when occurring in a young subject, and attended by inflammatory symptoms, strong pulse, &c. will sometimes require abstraction of blood, either generally or locally, and the usual antiphlogistic treatment.
+On the other hand, when accompanied by symptoms of debility, as in typhus fever, or scurvy (in the latter of which the urine is commonly alkalescent), tonic and astringent remedies, such as the mineral acids, &c. will be proper.
+In ordinary cases, when there are no striking symptoms either of excitement or debility, and when the cause is of a mechanical nature, small doses of balsamic remedies, and particularly copaiba, have been strongly recommended by some practitioners, while others again have extolled highly the effects of the tinct. ferri muriatis.
 In all cases, rest in the horizontal position should be attended to as much as possible, and the patient should carefully abstain from all exciting causes, otherwise no remedy whatever can be expected to produce much good.

-[Diluent drinks, such as whey, chicken water, lintsed tea with nitre in it, should also be given: when the disease is suspended, rest, a mild farinaceous regimen, avoiding acids and heating articles, hot drinks, as tea and coffee, also spirituous and fermented liquors; horse and carriage exercise must also be prohibited; prolonged speaking has also been hurtful.
-Whey will be useful as a common drink, particularly where the system is irritable; the resinous medicines as turpentine, canada balsam, balsam of tolu, are given with most propriety to aged persons, and where the patient is debilitated, and the discharge chronic and passive; bark, nourishing diet, and laxatives, are proper. +1 use of a strong infusion of uva ursi, and the gentleman continued tolerably free from the affection for nearly two years; latterly, however, it has returned again in a slight degree.
+One of the most formidable cases of hæmorrhage from the kidney that I ever saw, and which baffled for a long time every means that the most experienced practitioners could devise, yielded almost immediately to colchicum, and the use of a strong infusion of uva ursi, and the gentleman continued tolerably free from the affection for nearly two years; latterly, however, it has returned again in a slight degree.
 The cause of the affection in this case was very obscure, as there were no symptoms of calculus in the kidney, nor did he inherit gout, though he had had one very slight attack of this just before I saw him, which led me to recommend colchicum.
 In another very severe case of this description, the above remedies, and every thing else that could be thought of, failed.
-This gentlemen was in the prime of life, and had for some time suffered almost constant pain in the region of the kidney.
+This gentleman was in the prime of life, and had for some time suffered almost constant pain in the region of the kidney.
 He resided in the country, and a short time after I last saw him, died rather suddenly, but from what cause I do not know.
-In this case I think it very probable that there was some very extensive disease in the kidneys, probably of a fungous character, as he never had been subject to calculous affections, and could not trace the affection to any particular injury, &c.
-In another instance of obstinate hæmaturia, the bleeding was constantly preceded by a shivering fit.
-[If it succeed suppression of the menses, or of the piles, use leeches to the vulva or anus, vapour of warm water directed against these parts, barley water, whey with nitre in it as a drink; semicupia, mild glysters, laxatives.
-Diluent drinks are particularly valuable when cantharides have irritated the urinary passages, and they should be taken in enormous quantities; when it proceeds from riding or any sudden exertion, general bleeding will be preferable to leeches, and it is evident if fainting could be produced that coagulation of blood in the mouth of the vessel would be salutary.\ If the bleeding be excessive, use acidulated drinks, sinapisms, according to the case.]
+In this case I think it very probable, that there was some very extensive disease in the kidney, probably of a fungous character, as he never had been subject to calculous affections, and could not trace the affection to any particular injury, &c.
+In another instance of obstinate hæmaturia the bleeding was constantly preceded by a shivering fit.